elliotBraem/all-eyes/docs/index.md

 ![dlib Facial Detection](img/process/dlib_detection.jpg)

+In order to improve detection accuracy, we converted to a Histogram of Oriented Gradients, or HOG, based face detection.
+This proved to be more robust in detecting faces and had less false-positives.
+This method uses shapes and gradients to detect a face rather than solely lighting, so it was more effective in our application.
+It also does not have to be tuned to the image, so it is also more universal which is important for an application of our scale.

-In order to improve accuracy, we converted to a HOG-Based face detection which proved to be more robust in detecting faces and had less false-positives.
-Once the face is detected, we use a predictor to identify facial features.
-It identifies facial features relative to their position on the face and is much more reliable since, for every face detected, two eyes are always detected as well.
+Once the face is detected, we used a predictor to identify facial features.
+The predictor predicts where facial features may lay relative to their position on the face, then identifies the feature in this area.
+This is much more reliable than the Haar Cascade method since, for every face detected, two eyes are always detected as well.
+Unfortunately, a trade off is that this method is less effective on profiles, since half of the "predictable" face is visible.

 ![dlib Facial Landmarks](img/process/feature_points.jpg)